KuldeepSahoo917/mern-ecommerce/README.md

 ---

-# 🐳 22.
-Deploy the Application on EC2
+# 3.Deploy the Application on EC2

 From the project root: